seunghan47/SmurfBot/README.md

 Once the image is built, you can run it with:

-`docker run -ditv --rm -v [local tag folder]:/app/tags -v [local creds folder]:/app/creds --name groupme groupme-bot`
+`docker run -ditv --rm -v [local tag folder]:/app/tags -v [local creds folder]:/app/creds -v [local groups.txt]:/home/groupme/app/groups.txt --name groupme groupme-bot`

 add `-e GROUPME_KEY=[token]` if you need the token as an environmental variable